-Start your new year in an unrecognised country!
-Officially known as the Pridnestrovian Moldavian Republic (PMR), and often referred to as the last of the Soviet Union – Transnistria is one of the four unrecognised countries and frozen conflict zones that litter the regions of the old Soviet Empire.
+Start the new year in an unrecognised country!
+Officially known as the Pridnestrovian Moldavian Republic (PMR), and often described as the last surviving fragment of the Soviet Union, Transnistria is one of the unrecognised states and frozen conflict zones that remain scattered across the former Soviet space.

-After a night in Tiraspol, we embark on the second part of our adventure by visiting the least visited part of the least visited country in Europe: the Autonomous Territorial Unit of Gagauzia, another region of Moldova previously at war with the central authorities and home to a local Turkic people with a very pro-Russian agenda.
-Here we will round off the trip with a Gagauzian feast in an isolated village, washed down with local homemade wine!
-We’ll return to Chisinau where the group tour concludes.
+After a night in Tiraspol, we move into the second chapter of the journey by heading to the least visited region of the least visited country in Europe, the Autonomous Territorial Unit of Gagauzia.
+This little-known area was once in conflict with Moldova’s central authorities and is home to a Turkic-speaking people.
+We end the trip with a traditional Gagauzian feast in a remote village, accompanied by locally made wine, before returning to Chișinău, where the tour concludes.

 Morning